 6. Social Theories of Science and Technology

-In fact, much of today's sociology has a statistical flavor, being based on questionaires, structured interviews, and various kinds of demographics.
-While this seems to work rather well for selling soap and politicians, it does not help very much with understanding how various technologies relate to society.
-In general, better answers can be obtained in an interview if very specific questions are asked, and if the researcher is immersed in the concrete details of a particular project; general questions tend to produce general answers, which are often misleading or wrong - though of course the same can happen with specific questions.
-Concrete details are often much more useful than statistical summaries.
+Much of today's sociology has a statistical flavor, being based on questionaires, structured interviews, and various kinds of demographics.
+While this seems to work rather well for selling soap and politicians, it will not help us very much with understanding how various technologies relate to society.

 6.1 Actor-Network Theory

-Our discussion of more appropriate social theories is mainly focussed on actor-network theory (abbreviated ANT), which was initiated by Bruno Latour and Michel Callon in France in the 1980s.
+We will mainly discuss actor-netowrk theory (abbreviated ANT), which was initiated by Bruno Latour and Michel Callon in France.
+(Note: much of this material comes from my class notes for CSE 271.)
 Its sociological approach is hinted at by one of Latour's favorite slogans, "follow the actors", which means that the sociologist should not only look at what the actors do, but should also be interested in what interests them, and (more doubtfully) even believe what they believe.
 Actor-network theory focuses attention on the socio-technical networks that engineers and scientists create to get their projects done, emphasizing that no one acts alone (or if they do, then no one notices, so it doesn't matter).
 In contrast to most other work in sociology, actor-network theory does not distinguish (very much) between "human" and "non-human" actors.
-In my opinion, this is more of a rhetorical, or even dramatic, device than a theoretical axiom, but it certainly serves to bring forward the important roles played by resources of all kinds, including equipment, data, money, publicity, and power, and it is a useful counterbalance to approaches that concentrate on just one of the two.
-The neologism actant is sometimes used as a neutral way to refer to both human and non-human actors, avoiding the strong anthropocentric (i.e., human centered) bias of the word "actor."
+In my opinion, this is more of a rhetorical, or even dramatic, device than a theoretical axiom, but it certainly serves to bring forward the important roles played by resources of all kinds, including equipment, data, money, publicity, and power.
+The neologism actant is sometimes used as a neutral way to refer to both human and non-human actors, avoiding the strong human bias in the word "actor."

-Latour's view that people and machines should be treated as equal is called the Principle of Symmetry, and it is sometimes applied in ways that may be surprising.
+Latour says people and machines should be treated as equal, in ways that may be surprising.
 For example, he says we have to negotiate with machines just as with people, we need to recruit them as allies, to authorize and notify them, and to mobilize and delegate them; he claims that this kind of language should be taken literally not metaphorically.
-Of course, this is opposite to what most people think.
+Of course, this is opposite to what most philosophers (and ordinary people) think.
 Perhaps these terms seem strange because they are so anthropomorphic.
-Personally, I consider them as to be suggestive metaphors.
+Personally, I consider these terms mainly as suggestive metaphors.
 What do you think?

 Latour's book Aramis is the sad story of a project to build a highly innovative public transport system in the suburbs of Paris; the story is sad because the project fails, and the Aramis system is left without any friends (the system actually appears as a character in this book, and speaks for itself!).
 Latour claims that only in successful projects can you figure out what actually happened; this is perhaps a bit shocking.
 Does objectivity really only exist for successful projects?
-This strange viewpoint comes from his requirement that you (as the researcher) should take the viewpoint of the actors, plus the observation that the actors will not agree among themselves about what happened when the project failed, due to the dissolution of the alliances recruited to create the project in the first place.
-(There is a parallel here with the rational reconstructions that occur after a paradigm shift - see Section 5 of the CSE 275 class notes for definitions of these terms, which come from the theories of Thomas Kuhn.)
+This strange viewpoint comes from his requirement that you (in the role of sociologist) should take the viewpoint of the actors, plus the observation that the actors will not agree among themselves about what happened when the project failed, due to the dissolution of the alliances recruited to create the project in the first place.
+(There is a parallel here with the rational reconstructions that occur after a paradigm shift.)

-Another piece of Latour's unusual terminology is continous chains of translation, which refers to the ever ongoing efforts to keep actors involved with the project, by "translating" into their own languages and values along the links in the project.
-This process is also called recuitment, and the word mediate is sometimes used for the role of intermediate actants in chains of translation; this terminology provides a nice way to avoid the deterministic bias of the more usual ways of speaking of the role of (for example) a machine, a paper record, or a technology, in some project or part of a project.
+Another piece of Latour's eccentric terminology is continous chains of translation, which refers to the ever ongoing efforts to keep actors involved with the project, by "translating" into their own languages and values.
+This is part of his effort to overcome technological determinism, which he sometimes describes in terms of "heroic narratives of technological innovation."
+(In case you are still doubtful that technological determinism can be a problem, here are some additional examples.
+Probably we've all heard the aphorism "If you build a better mousetrap, then the world will beat a path to your door."
+A while ago in the local paper, I saw the sentences "Cloning is inevitable once it is possible" and "Fusion power just doesn't have the impetus to succeed."
+These articles were written as if the projects involved had nothing to do with their context of people and other things, but had a unstoppable momentum of their own.)
+The word mediate is sometimes used for the role of intermediate actants in these chains of translation; this terminology provides a nice way to avoid the deterministic bias of the more usual ways of speaking of the role of (for example) a machine, a paper record, or a technology, in some project or part of a project.

 In Aramis, Latour says (p.99, 101):